 The course continues to develop translation and comprehension skills, introducing more complex Latin grammar in preparation for reading extracts from original texts.
 In Year 10 the city of Rome and aspects of Roman society in the 1st century AD are studied.
-Towards the end of Year 10 and in Year 11 pupils read a selection of extracts on a given theme by classical authors such as Pliny, Suetonius, Ovid, Virgil, Juvenal and Martial.
-During Year 11 pupils will study either an aspect of Roman Civilisation or a section of narrative text for the final paper of the GCSE qualification (see below).
+Towards the end of Year 10 and in Year 11 pupils read a selection of extracts on a given theme by classical authors such as Pliny, Suetonius, Ovid, Virgil, Horace and Martial.
+During Year 11 pupils will study either an aspect of Roman Civilisation for the final paper of the GCSE qualification (see below).